 Phosphorus

 Phosphorus is found in a parrot’s bones and bodily tissue.
 It maintains healthy eggshells and improves bone formation.
-Phosphorus also assists in the following ways:
+Phosphorus also assists in:

 - Waste filtration.